Using Your Smartphone If You Have Diabetic Retinopathy

 - Telemicroscope glasses

 - Custom-made optical systems

 - Digital magnifiers or close circuit television (CCT)

 Adjusting Your Phone’s Accessibility Settings

 Most smartphones now have built-in software that makes their functionality accessible to the visually impaired.

 Apple products tend to be popular among the blind and visually impaired, as every Apple product comes with accessibility features that make the phone’s functionality not dependent on sight.
 Android products also have accessibility features, but currently are not as fine-tuned as Apple’s.

-In the early stages of diabetic retinopathy, when vision loss is at a minimum, a smartphone’s settings can be adjusted to:
+In the preliminary stages of diabetic retinopathy, when vision loss is at a minimum, a smartphone’s settings can be adjusted to: